Wiki · Concept · Last reviewed June 14, 2026

 Causal AI

 Causal AI is the attempt to build or use AI systems that reason about cause and effect: what caused an outcome, what would happen under an intervention, and what might have happened under different conditions.
-It is a corrective to purely correlational prediction.
+Its value is not mystical intelligence; it is disciplined evidence about action, responsibility, and change.

 Definition